WAVE++: Capturing Within-Task Variance for Continual Relation Extraction with Adaptive Prompting: Proposed Method

-However, incorporating a prompt pool for each task may significantly increase computational costs, as each task uses multiple prompts.
-To address this, we configure each prompt with a single prefix expert by setting $L = 1$, thereby reducing the memory cost.
-This approach mirrors other methods that employ a single prompt per task but with greater length.
-Additionally, using longer prompts would introduce multiple experts per prompt, each sharing a common prompt key $\kbm^{(t)}_i$.
-Our configuration reduces memory overhead while enhancing flexibility in expert selection during both training and testing.
-It allows each expert to specialize based on the input, offering a more adaptable assignment compared to methods that rely on multiple experts per prompt.
+{However, maintaining a separate prompt pool for each task significantly increases computational costs.
+To address this issue, we configure each prompt to be a single prefix expert by setting its length to $L = 1$.
+This approach contrasts with methods that use longer prompts, in which multiple experts must share a single, common key, $\kbm^{(t)}_i$.
+As explained in Section~\ref{sec:viewpoint}, each prompt $\Pbm_i$ in the pool implicitly encodes a group of $L$ experts, $f_{N + (i-1)L + 1}, \dots, f_{N + iL}$ for $i = 1, \dots, M$.
+Since each prompt $\Pbm_i$ is tied to a single prompt key $\kbm_i$, all $L$ experts it encodes must share that same key.
+By setting $L = 1$, we ensure that each expert has its own dedicated key, thereby avoiding the key-sharing mechanism inherent in prior methods such as L2P.
+This enhances flexibility, as each prefix expert can be selected independently based on the input, leading to a more specialized and adaptive model during both training and inference.}

-Our architecture enables the assignment of distinct sets of experts to specific regions of the input data, guided by the contextual query feature $q(\xbm)$.
-This design allows each prompt in the pool to focus on the relevant information and patterns crucial for optimal performance in different regions of the input domain.
+{Our architecture uses the contextual query feature $q(\xbm)$ to assign distinct sets of experts to different input instances.} This design allows each expert in the prompt pool to {specialize in the specific patterns and data characteristics most relevant to different regions of the input domain}.
 As a result, the model effectively captures within-task variations.
-Moreover, by utilizing a task-specific prompt pool, we minimize the need for parameter sharing, thereby maximizing cross-task variance and improving overall task performance.
+Moreover, by utilizing a task-specific prompt pool, we prevent parameter interference across tasks. {This isolation preserves the integrity of task-specific knowledge, which is crucial for reducing catastrophic forgetting and enhancing overall performance.
+This mechanism of input-dependent expert selection closely mirrors a SMoE architecture discussed in Section~\ref{sec:background_moe}.
+For more details, please refer to~\ref{appendix:compare_smoe}.}